Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-Kentavious Caldwell-Pope and the rest of the Denver Nuggets take the court versus the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.
+Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 10:00 PM on Friday against the Phoenix Suns in the 2023 NBA Playoffs.

-In this article we will dive into Caldwell-Pope's prop bets, using stats to help you make good predictions.
+We're going to examine Caldwell-Pope's prop bets, using stats and trends to help you make good predictions.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns